perrywh/themis/README.md

 ### Contact

-To learn more about Themis project, `open an issue` and ask your questions.
+We love to hear from you.
+To learn more about Themis project, open a new `issue` and post your questions or comments.